 Dr. Leo Marvin: [pause] I see.
 So, what you’re saying is that even though you are an almost-paralyzed, multiphobic personality who is in a constant state of panic, your wife did not leave you, you left her because she… liked Neil Diamond?

 This double feature choice takes on a more personal tack.
 I’m pretty picky when it comes to comedies.
 Most of the films that have been in my life since adolescence are comedies and they are the films I am familiar with more than any others.
-This is because these are the types of films I had seen enough times to comfortable put on in the background on a daily basis in my teens.
-Nowadays, I drift towards darker fare, and comedies that stick still come along, but not very often.
-Films like these two, Bringing Up Baby, Clue, Dumb and Dumber, Pee Wee’s Big Adventure, It’s a Mad Mad Mad Mad World, and many others ultimately hold a singular place within my vast love for the medium.
+This is because these are the types of films I had seen enough times to comfortably put on in the background on a daily basis in my teens into what is now my mid-twenties.
+Nowadays I drift towards darker fare, and comedies that stick still come along in the future, but not very often.
+Films like these two, Bringing Up Baby, Clue, Dumb and Dumber, Pee Wee’s Big Adventure, It’s a Mad Mad Mad Mad World, and many others ultimately hold a singular place within my personal canon and my vast love for the medium.